alexlines/livepeer-transcoder-ops/README.md

 ## Key Decisions
 Some key decisions I made and why.
-- Platform - AWS, Linux, Ubuntu
+- **Platform** - AWS, Linux, Ubuntu - addressable via API, flexibility, elastic capacity.
-- Hardware Resources - instance size
+- **Hardware Resources** - initially we're over-provisioned to make sure we have plenty of capacity.
 The instructions below will spin up an instance with the following characteristics:

 | | |